 Below we have compiled links to academic studies and articles that help quantify what happens when local communities lose local news.
 These studies are important to helping communities understand the democratic role of the press, fostering new solutions to meet community information needs, and for making the case as to why local news needs to be a priority for philanthropy.

 (Ed.
 Note: This post has been edited on October 14, 2019, to add new research to the list below.
-We will continue to update it and update the date in this note whenever we do.)
+We will continue to update it and update the date in this note whenever we do.
+For more regular updates follow the Local News Lab on Twitter or subscribe to the Local Fix newsletter.)

 Erosion in Local News is Tied to Drops in Civic Engagement